-The Utility Debt Securitization Authority (UDSA) is a special purpose corporate municipal instrumentality, a body corporate and politic, and a political subdivision and public benefit corporation of the State of New York, created by Part B of Chapter 173, Laws of New York, 2013 (as amended by Chapter 58 of the Laws of New York, 2015, the "Securitization Law").
+The Utility Debt Securitization Authority (UDSA) is a special purpose corporate municipal instrumentality, a body corporate and politic, and a political subdivision and public benefit corporation of the State of New York (State), created by Part B of Chapter 173, Laws of New York, 2013 (as amended by Chapter 58 of the Laws of New York, 2015, and then by Chapter 369 of the Laws of New York, 2021, the "Securitization Law").

-The Securitization Law provided the legislative foundation for the issuance of restructuring bonds (Restructuring Bonds) by the UDSA.
+The Securitization Law provided the statutory authority for the issuance of restructuring bonds (Restructuring Bonds) by the UDSA.
 The issuance of Restructuring Bonds allows the Long Island Power Authority (LIPA) to retire a portion of its outstanding indebtedness and provides savings to LIPA's utility customers on a net present value basis.
 LIPA is the owner of the electric transmission and distribution system located in the Counties of Nassau and Suffolk (with certain limited exceptions) and a portion of Queens County known as the Rockaways (Service Area).

-On August 2, 2021, changes to the UDSA legislation were authorized and signed into law to permit the issuance of additional securitized bonds for refinancing, and to fund LIPA transmission and distribution system resiliency investments.
-With these legislative changes the UDSA may issue up to \$8.0 billion of securitized bonds (inclusive of the bonds already issued).
-There were no additional securitized bonds issued in 2021 as a result of the changes to the UDSA legislation.
+On August 2, 2021, changes to the Securitization Law were authorized to permit the issuance of additional securitized bonds for refinancing LIPA and UDSA bonds and to fund LIPA transmission and distribution system resiliency investments.
+Funding from UDSA bonds provides a lower cost to customers than issuing LIPA bonds for the same purpose.
+With these statutory changes, the UDSA may issue up to \$8.0 billion of securitized bonds (inclusive of the bonds already issued).